sztupy/luadec51/README.markdown

 To disassemble a file use the -dis option:

     luadec -dis filename.luac

 There are some more options, usually for debug purposes, or for cases where the built in local guesser guesses wrong.
 Use -h to get a complete list of usable parameters

 Download
 --------

-The source code of LuaDec 5.1 and windows binaries can be downloaded from its GitHub page.
+The source code of LuaDec 5.1 and windows binaries can be downloaded from the GitHub page.
+You can find windows binaries under the Releases tab.
+You might need to have the Visual Studio 2013 C++ redistributables installed for the project to work.

 Compiling
 ---------

-The source code of luadec51 does not contain any project files or Makefiles.
-It also depends on the lua 5.1 source codes, which are not included as well (so you might use any lua 5.1 version).

-To compile, grab the lua 5.1 source codes, and compile luadec51 source files with them.
-Alternatively you might modify lua's Makefile to add luadec files to its compilation list
+You need to download a version of lua you want to use, and put it into the lua directory.
+After that you can use the Makefile in the build directory to compile both projects.
+Alternatively there is also an MSVC directory which contains a Visual Studio 2013 project file you can use to compile luadec.

 There is also a set up luadec project for MSVC++ 2008, that uses a modified lua 5.1.4 version with unicode support at http://winmo.sztupy.hu/luadec.html.
-Do not use this project tree for generic lua, because it won't work
+Do not use this project tree for usage with generic lua files, because it won't work (it will expect numerals in Q24.8 format, and strings in unicode)

 Binaries
 --------